 You are exactly right.
 Yeah.
 It’s, it’s kind of funny.
 I mean, when we first started this journey, we looked at it and we’re like, wow, we spent thousands and thousands and thousands of dollars every single month on software.
 And the bigger we get, the harder it is switch away from them .
 But you know, the , the reality is, is a custom software isn’t really a option for most companies.
 And that’s why Podio is so fantastic is it essentially gives you all of the benefits of a customized software platform without spending, you know, $200,000 to develop it.
 And so as you’re scaling your business is, yeah, I mean that’s a very important consideration is to think about, well, do I want to own a lot of this or do I want to keep renting it from some software service provider ?

 And am I going to be able to have the system that can grow and change with me versus always having a handcuff around me based on another system?

-Narrator: You’ve been listening to a supercharged with Jordan Samuel Fleming.
-Subscribe today on Itunes, Google play or spotify for your weekly dive into how you can supercharge your business by making it powered by Podio.
-Be sure to check out our website. www.wearegamechangers.com where you can learn more and arrange a 30 minute call with Jordan to help you understand how Podio supercharges you.
+You’ve been listening to supercharged with Jordan Samuel Fleming .
+Subscribe today on iTunes, Google play, or Spotify for your weekly dive into how you can supercharge your business by making it powered by Podio.
+Be sure to check out our website.
+We are game changers.com where you can learn more and arrange a 30 minute call with Jordan Dow BW .
+Understand how Podio supercharges you.